Workflow Management Software vs BPM Software – Selection Tips

 There are different workflow management applications with a varying range of capabilities available on the market.
 Basic capabilities include workflow automation, group task management and notifications.
 Advanced workflow management applications on the other hand provide visual process modeling, drag-and-drop data and process modification as well as business analytics.

+An example of process designed in a workflow software by Comindware with drag’n’drop simplicity.
 In turn, BPM software provides a more complex approach to process management and targets enterprise grade cross-department process optimization.
 It serves to enable top down visibility into business critical processes and elimination of process bottlenecks.
 In some cases though, a workflow management software is just a piece of a BPM application.

 The key value proposition of BPM software is that it enables cross-platform integration connecting enterprise applications such as CRM, ERP, Document Management portals and other – in a single environment this way providing for business critical cross-functional process automation.
 The main target business processes include Lead-to-Cash, Idea-to-Product, Partner and Supply Chain Management.